clouddiish/book_scrapper/README.md

 # asynchronous book scrapper

-Asynchronous book scrapper is a web scrapper for extracting book data from the website [https://books.toscrape.com/](Books to Scrape).
+Asynchronous book scrapper is a web scrapper for extracting book data from the website [Books to Scrape](https://books.toscrape.com/).
 It uses Python's `aiohttp` library for concurrent HTTP requests and `BeautifulSoup` for HTML parsing.
 The scraper collects book titles, ratings, and prices and writes the extracted data to a CSV file.

 ## features